olin-build/olin-api/README.md

 Olin-api seeks to provide programmatic access to a wide variety of Olin College digital resources.
 It is meant to provide the foundation for a variety of student-built applications to benefit the community.

+This README primarily covers getting started developing on the API code itself.
+If you'd like to simply use the existing API resources, you can refer to the [usage docs](http://olin-api.readthedocs.io).

 # Getting Started

 **First: read and understand the [Olin API Honor Code](HONOR-CODE.md).**